 (Disclaimer: Some of the links below are affiliate links, meaning Groundhopper Guides may receive some compensation if you make a purchase after clicking one of these links.)

-I have a guide to all the leagues and cups of English soccer, but here I wanted to concentrate on what most English folks call the League Cup.
+We have a guide to all the leagues and cups of English soccer, but here we want to concentrate on what most English folks call the League Cup.
 Officially, it is now the EFL Cup (for English Football League), and for sponsorship reasons it’s called the Carabao Cup — Carabao being a Thai energy drink.

 Confused already?
 Let’s sort through it.